Sunday, 30 July 2017

 A long time ago - perhaps thirty years ago - I read a short story which for some reason really made an impression on me.
 It was set in the late 19th or perhaps early 20th century, and was about two sisters whose domineering father had recently died, and who were unsure of what to do with their new freedom.
 It was very well written and stayed with me.
 Years later I wanted to read it again but, try as I might, I couldn't find it.
 I asked around the English teachers in my school (all I could describe was the plot because I could remember neither title nor author), and looked up collections of short stories, all without success.
 I wondered if it might have been written by Henry James, but I perused his short stories to no avail.

 And then, just as I had given up all hope, I found it!
 Last week I was browsing around various "reading blogs" looking for ideas for holiday reading, and I came across a review of the Collected Short Stories of Katherine Mansfield, a New Zealand writer who also spent time living in Europe at the beginning of the 20th century.
-One of her short stories is called "The Daughters of the late Colonel" and i realised immediately that it is the very one that I have been searching for!
+One of her short stories is called "The Daughters of the late Colonel" and I realised immediately that it is the very one that I have been searching for!
 I have downloaded all of Katherine Mansfield's short stories to my Kindle and look forward to reading them.
 I am so excited about this!

-Thursday 6 July 2017
+Thursday, 6 July 2017

 The Royal Mile

-Today I went to the Duke of Edinburgh Gold Award ceremony at Holyrood Palace.
+Today I went to a Duke of Edinburgh Gold Award ceremony at Holyrood Palace.
 Some of the local D of E team were also there and we had a very pleasant time; I had a nice chat with Cheryl in the car on the way through.
 The weather forecast was foreboding but we were very lucky and it stayed dry for us.
 Prince Philip has recently announced his impending retirement (at age 96!) so this will probably have been the last time that he attends the ceremony.
 When the prince was chatting to our group, the Scottish news presenter Jackie Bird asked him if he was looking forward to retirement & he said "Well I'm not in my coffin yet!"
 He is very sharp!

-Wednesday 5 July 2017
+Wednesday, 5 July 2017

 Bonnie bonnie banks

-Sunday 2 July 2017
+Sunday, 2 July 2017

 Plans